stelmo/LinearSegmentation.jl/README.md

 model to the `segment`.
 Minimum segment lengths are specified with `min_segment_length` and maximum allowed root mean square error for a segment is set with `max_rmse`.
 Both of these kwargs have large effects on the segmentation
 --- play around to see what works best for your data.
+By default, the end of a segment is also the start of the next segment, but this can be changed by setting `overlap` to `false` (resulting in disjoint segmentations).

 ## Generate some data
 ```julia